Cynthia Yamasaki, MBA

 Cynthia was a Better Business Bureau Hawaii Torch Awards Nominee in 2017 and was named the Women in Business Champion by the U.S. Small Business Administration in 2014.

 Raised in Hawaii, she holds an MBA in global management from the University of Phoenix and a bachelor’s degree in business administration specializing in finance from the University of Hawaii at Manoa.
-She is certified as a Six Sigma Master Black Belt, accredited Color Accounting workshop leader, and certified as a corporate trainer and as a wellness counselor.
+She is certified as a Six Sigma Master Black Belt, an accredited Color Accounting workshop leader, and certified as a corporate trainer and as a wellness counselor.

-Cynthia’s work has been featured in Hawaii Business magazine, Pacific Business News and MidWeek.
+Cynthia’s work has been featured in Hawaii Business magazine, Pacific Business News, and MidWeek.
 EEpath Media

 As a community builder, Cynthia volunteers as a mentor for AdUp Hawaii, the Pacific Asian Center for Entrepreneurship, and the East-West Center's Changing Faces Women's Leadership Seminar.
 She served as the second Vice President and program committee chair and is currently on the board of the Chinese Chamber of Commerce Hawaii.